Elasto Proxy’s Gasket Design Guide provides an overview of five things that engineers need to know when designing sealing solutions.

 You may also need to compare commercial compounds to specialty compounds such as UL approved materials.
 Specialty compounds have extraordinary material properties but are more expensive.
 They also have higher minimum order quantities (MOQs).

 Gasket design starts with compound, hardness, and profile selection.
-Yet engineers also need to consider tolerances both for rubber extrusions and for fabricated gaskets.
-To support your engineering efforts, Elasto Proxy is offering a Gasket Design 101 Lunch and Learn session.
-Click here to sign-up.
+Yet engineers also need to consider part tolerances both for rubber extrusions and for fabricated gaskets.
+To learn more about gasket design and fabrication, contact Elasto Proxy.